New Pokémon Snap

+Gameplay in New Pokémon Snap is similar to its Nintendo 64 predecessor; courses consist of on-rails photography sessions, new courses are unlocked as players progress, items awarded to the player allow for real-time interaction with the environment, and photographs are able to be saved for later viewing.
+The laboratory of Pokémon researcher Professor Mirror acts as a space for players to review their research on wild Pokémon and their habitats, manage their photo album, customize their account, and interact with online features.
+The lab also functions as a hub for course selection and serves as another photography course the player can unlock.

+The Pokémon photo scoring system has been expanded upon, with letter rankings added for an additional challenge.
+Certain courses may only be unlocked by achieving a baseline score, and capturing Pokémon in specific poses, recorded in a journal, results in additional bonuses.
+Courses can be explored at different times of day, offering the player chances to capture unique Pokémon and poses and interactions.
+The player can also access "Illumina" stages that allow the player to capture photos of Pokémon in their Illumina form.

+Synopsis and gameplay

-In New Pokémon Snap, the player is a Pokémon photographer who visits various islands in the Lental region to help the research studies of Professor Mirror and his assistants Rita and Phil.
-Todd from the original Pokémon Snap makes an appearance in this game.
-The research lab located in the Lental region is called the Laboratory of Ecological and Natural Sciences (L.E.N.S.).
-Taking photographs helps the player build a compendium called a Photodex; the game features over 200 different Pokémon for the player to photograph.
-In addition to adding photos to the Photodex, the player also helps investigate the Illumina phenomenon, where Pokémon and plants appear to have a special glow.
+In New Pokémon Snap, the player's avatar is a Pokémon photographer who travels to the Laboratory of Ecological and Natural Sciences (L.E.N.S.) in the Lental region to help the research studies of Professor Mirror and his assistants Rita and Phil.
+Taking photographs adds information to a compendium called a Photodex, which contains entries for more than 200 different Pokémon.
+While working on the Photodex, the player also investigates the Illumina phenomenon, where Pokémon and plants exhibit a strange luminescence.

-For each research expedition, the player travels in an on-rails hovercraft, the NEO-ONE (an updated version of the ZERO-ONE from Pokémon Snap), to safely photograph Pokémon in their natural environments.
-With the new content update, aside from being able to travel underwater and faster, the NEO-ONE is capable of shrinking, along with its occupants.
-These habitats include jungles, deserts and beaches, which can be visited during daytime or at night in order to photograph different types of Pokémon.
+For each research expedition, the player travels in the NEO-ONE hovercraft to safely photograph Pokémon in their natural environments, including jungles, deserts and beaches.
 Each photo the player takes is graded by Professor Mirror on a scale of one to four stars based on how rare the current activity of the Pokémon is.
 Each photo is also given a score taking into account things like shot composition, how close the Pokémon is, and whether they are facing the camera or not.
 Players can decide to save those photos to the Photodex, which can hold up to four photos of each Pokémon (one at each rating).
 As players take higher-quality photos, they earn Expedition Points that go toward improving the Research Level of each area in the Lental region.
 Achieving higher research levels will open up more levels to explore in that area.